Argentina during World War II: Ortiz's resignation and growing divisions

 As for the Castillo administration, there are a number of interpretations for his reasons for staying neutral.
 One such perspective focuses on the Argentine tradition of neutrality.
 Others see Castillo as a nationalist, not being influenced by the power structure in Buenos Aires (since he was from Catamarca), so that, with the support of the army, he could simply defy the pressure to join the Allies.
 A similar interpretation considers instead that Castillo simply had no power to go against the wishes of the army, and if he declared war he would be deposed in a military coup.
 A third point of view considers that the United States was the sole promoter of Argentina's entry into the war, whereas the United Kingdom benefited from Argentine neutrality as it was a major supplier of beef and wheat.
-This, however, fails to acknowledge the constant requests to declare war from Anglophile factions.
+This, however, fails to acknowledge the Anglophile factions' constant requests to declare war.
 Most likely, it was a combination of the desires of the British diplomacy and the Argentine army, which prevailed over the pro-war factions.

 Socialist deputy Enrique Dickmann created a commission in the National Congress to investigate a rumored German attempt to seize Patagonia and then conquer the rest of the country.
 The conservative deputy Videla Dorna claimed that the real risk was a similar Communist invasion, and FORJA believed that a German invasion was only a potential risk, whereas British dominance of the Argentine economy was a reality.

 A diplomatic mission by the British Lord Willingdon arranged commercial treaties whereby Argentina sent thousands of cattle to Britain at no charge, decorated with the Argentine colours and with the phrase "good luck" written on them.
 El Pampero and FORJA criticised this arrangement, with Arturo Jauretche and Homero Manzi proclaiming "these are the goods that are not being sent to our needy compatriots in the provinces".

-Events following the attack on Pearl Harbor
+After Pearl Harbor

 The situation changed dramatically after the Japanese attack on Pearl Harbor and the subsequent American declaration of war upon Japan.
 During the Third Consultation Meeting of Foreign Ministers of the Americas (1942 Rio Conference), the United States of America tried to get every Latin American country to join the Allies to generate a continent-wide resistance to the Axis.
 But the government of Castillo, through foreign minister Enrique Ruiz Guiñazu, opposed the American proposal.
 From that moment onwards, relations between both countries worsened, and American pressure for Argentine entry into the war began to increase.

 Castillo did, however, declare a state of emergency after the attack on Pearl Harbor.